Stateful Behaviour

 in the example).
 However, they cannot be active at the same time.
 The StateGraphComposer.Validate()

-method ensures their correct composition.
+method ensures the correct composition.

 Tip